nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

   - If you used the automake system and want to revert to the development Makefiles, you should first run `make clean` and `make uninstall` to completely remove ION from the system because the two compilation method builds organizes shared libraries differently.
 Then you can either run `git stash` to restore the old Makefiles or simply pull a fresh copy of the code from the repo.
 - The development Makefiles, as they are, provide only the default compilation options - similar to running `./configure` with no arguments.
 If you need to set specific compiler flags, you need to modify the Makefiles directly or pass an `ADD_FLAGS` argument to the `make all` command.
 - The default directory for installation is `/usr/local/`, which usually requires sudo privilege.
 To override the installation prefix, change the value of `OPT` in the top-level Makefile of each package.
+- **The development Makefiles cannot reliably support parallel builds.
+Always build serially with `make all` — do not pass `-j`/`--jobs`.** The hierarchy does not declare complete inter-target/inter-module dependencies, so under parallel make a library and an executable that links it can build out of order, producing intermittent link failures (for example `cannot find -ltc` or `cannot find -lcfdp`).
+If you need a parallel build, use the automake system (`./configure && make -j`), which is the supported path for parallelism.

 To build using the development Makefiles, cd to the ION root directory and run: